mars4science/Bash-scripts-to-enhance-amend-Linux-distro-before-and-after-installation/README.md

 #### TODO

 - fix `after_login_config.sh` where Nemo bookmarks set do not correspond to actual folders in $HOME in case of interface language change
+- find out if notifications can be displayed on top of `mpv` in full-screen (now see ones made by `notify-send` don't)
 - at the end of install remove folder $path_to_software_in_chroot set in `_make_custom_liveusb.sh`  (path were data to be added is mounted during install)
 - DONE: move copying of data from `_make_custom_liveusb.sh` to `after_original_distro_install.sh` - as of now decided not needed as this copying needed for liveISO modification only, for running system `after_original_distro_install.sh` have code to call the scripts and copy settings
 - power (maybe Cinnamon): delay(s) (on battery and on AC) before screen blacking